arohyadav/arohyadav/README.md

 ### Hi there!
 I'm Aroh 👋

-Welcome to my GitHub profile!
-I have a background in cloud technologies, Devops tools & automation.
+I have a background in Cloud & Devops technologies.

 ##### Max Verstappen - "You always want to improve, you always want to get better, and that's where my focus is."
 <!--Here you'll find some of my projects, contributions, and open-source work. ![](https://komarev.com/ghpvc/?username=arohyadav) -->